pagkly/Zed/Investopedia4/Earnings Management Definition.md

 ## Understanding Earnings Management

 Earnings refers to a company's [[net income]](https://www.investopedia.com/terms/n/netincome.asp) or [[profit]](https://www.investopedia.com/terms/p/profit.asp) for a certain period, such as a fiscal quarter or year.
 Companies use earnings management to smooth out fluctuations in earnings and present more consistent profits each month, quarter, or year.
 Large fluctuations in income and expenses may be a normal part of a company's operations, but the changes may alarm investors who prefer to see stability and growth.
-A company's stock price often rises or falls after an [[earnings announcement]](https://www.investopedia.com/terms/e/earnings-announcement.asp), depending on whether the earnings meet or fall short of analysts' expectations.
+A company's [[Stock|stock]] price often rises or falls after an [[earnings announcement]](https://www.investopedia.com/terms/e/earnings-announcement.asp), depending on whether the earnings meet or fall short of analysts' expectations.

-Management can feel pressure to manage earnings by manipulating the company's accounting practices to meet financial expectations and keep the company's stock price up.
+Management can feel pressure to manage earnings by manipulating the company's accounting practices to meet financial expectations and keep the company's [[Stock|stock]] price up.
 Many executives receive bonuses based on earnings performance, and others may be eligible for [[stock options]](https://www.investopedia.com/terms/e/eso.asp) when the stock price increases.
-Many forms of earnings manipulation are eventually uncovered either by a CPA firm performing an audit or through required SEC (Securities and Exchange Commission) disclosures.
+Many forms of earnings manipulation are eventually uncovered either by a CPA firm performing an audit or through required SEC (Securities and Exchange [[Commission]]) disclosures.

 ### Important

-The Securities and Exchange Commission (SEC) has pressed charges against managers who engaged in fraudulent earnings management.
+The [[Securities and Exchange Commission (SEC)]] has pressed charges against managers who engaged in fraudulent earnings management.
 The SEC also requires that the financial statements of publicly traded companies be certified by the Chief Executive Officer (CEO) or Chief Financial Officer (CFO).

 ## Examples of Earnings Management